China heads into Lunar New Year on shutdown as virus toll hits 26

 “The spread of the virus has not been cut off ...
 Local authorities should take more responsibility and have a stronger sense of urgency,” state broadcaster CCTV said.

-The Defence Ministry said it is organizing military medical experts to take part in the fight against the virus, without giving details.
+The Defence Ministry said it is organising military medical experts to take part in the fight against the virus, without giving details.

 Most of the cases and all of the deaths have been in China, but the virus has also been detected in Thailand, Vietnam, Singapore, Japan, South Korea, Taiwan, Nepal and the United States.